-As the programme gathers momentum it is also our intention to invite representatives from key providers to join the various forums of the South Essex BCF Programme Group.
+It is our intention, as the programme gathers momentum, to invite representatives from key providers to join the South Essex BCF Commissioning Group, currently chaired by ECC which meets weekly.
 This will ensure that the design of future services and clinical pathways is jointly driven and jointly owned.